matthewcmorgan/stelligent-u/01-cloudformation/README.md

   but has a default value.

 #### Lab 1.3.2: Coding with AWS SDKs
+> FYI - I started this Lab, as you can see in the cfn-tool directory, but this can be a timesink.
+I can do this, without question, but I'd like to hold off for now unless the tool this create continues to get expanded beyond this lab.

 Repeat the exercise in the previous lab, with two modifications: